ONLYOFFICE/docspace-api-sdk-typescript/README.md

 # DocSpace TypeScript SDK

-A universal TypeScript SDK for ASC.Web.Api that works in both browser and Node.js environments.
+A universal TypeScript SDK for Docspace api that works in both browser and Node.js environments.

 ## Installation